admiralchip/konnichiwa-set-duration/README.md

 # konnichiwa-set-duration
 WordPress add-on for the Konnichiwa! membership plugin.
 It gives the admin an easy way to set a plan's duration to the year 2100 to mimic an unending duration.
+I'm still working on it.